howardginsburg/ImageAIProcessor/Readme.md

     - `AZURE_STORAGE_CONNECTION` is the connection string for the Azure Storage Account.
     - `ORIGINAL_IMAGE_CONTAINER` is the name of the container where the original images are stored.
 For example: `images`
     - `RESIZED_IMAGE_CONTAINER` is the name of the container where the resized images are stored.
 For example: `resized`
-    - `ORCHESTRATOR_RESULT_CONTAINER` is the name of the container where the face results are stored.
-For example: `results`
+    - `ORCHESTRATOR_RESULT_CONTAINER` is optional.
+The name of the container where the face results are stored.
+For example: `results`  If not set, then the json output of the function will not be stored.
+    - `ORCHESTRATOR_RESULT_CONNECTION` is optional.
+If you want to store the results in a separate storage account, then set this value to the connection string of the storage account.
+If `ORCHESTRATOR_RESULT_CONTAINER` is set and this value is not, then the `AZURE_STORAGE_CONNECTION` will be used.
     - `AZURE_OPEN_AI_ENDPOINT` is the endpoint for the Azure OpenAI Service.
-For example: `https://<your openai name>.openai.azure.com/openai/deployments/<your gpt4 turbo deployment>/chat/completions?api-version=2024-05-01-preview`
+For example: `https://<your openai name>.openai.azure.com/openai/deployments/<your gpt4 turbo/4o deployment>/chat/completions?api-version=2024-05-01-preview`
     - `AZURE_OPEN_AI_KEY` is the key for the Azure OpenAI Service.
 1. You can run the project locally by clicking the debug button in VSCode and selecting 'Attach to Python Functions'.